BrightSky-OSSDO/Stellar-Mesh/README.md

 > I think we are at the dawn of a new era in commercial space exploration.

 *- Elon Musk*

-# Future Plans
-Currently, the Stellar Mesh only covers the Sun (Sol), Mercury, Venus, Earth, Mars and its moons, the Asteroid Belt, Jupiter and its moons, and the Moon (Luna).
-However, there are big plans for the future; plans as big as expanding the Stellar Mesh to include exoplanets!

-# Notes
-From September 29 to November 25 of 2024, Earth will have a second moon called 2024 PT5.
-2O24 PT5 is a tiny asteroid that will get temporarily locked into Earth's orbit.
-This is very exciting news!
-However, 2024 PT5 will not be included in the Stellar Mesh because not much information about it is available, also it will only orbit Earth for a small amount of time.
-Therefore, I don't see any point in attempting to establish a server on 2024 PT5.
-As a result, the value of the `number_of_satellites` key in `earth.json` will remain as 1 instead of changing to 2.

 # License
 The Stellar Mesh is released under the Unlicense.
 This places it in the public domain, so you can do absolutely anything you want to with it.